sensu/catalog/integrations/sumologic/sumologic-analytics/README.md

 1. Create a hosted collector & configure an HTTP Logs & Metrics source

    [Create a Sumo Logic Hosted Collector][sumologic-hosted-collector] for Sensu Go, and configure an [HTTP Logs and Metrics Source][sumologic-logs-and-metrics-source].

-1. Add the Sumo Logic HTTP Logs & Metrics source URL to your secrets provider

-   Create an environment variable or Hashicorp Vault secret for the HTTP Logs & Metrics source URL.

 ## Plugins